 Insert the following paragraph after Table 9-248l (TWT Setup Command field values):

-The Broadcast field indicates if the TWT SP indicated by the TWT element is a broadcast TWT as defined in 9.44.3 (Broadcast TWT Operation).
-The Broadcast field is set to 1 to indicate that the TWT(s) defined by the TWT element are broadcast TWT(s); otherwise, it is set to 0.
+The Broadcast field indicates if the TWT SP(s) indicated by the TWT element are for broadcast or individual TWT(s) as defined in 10.45 (Target Wake Time TWT) .
+The Broadcast field is set to 1 to indicate that the TWT SP(s) defined by the TWT element are associated with broadcast TWT(s); otherwise, it is set to 0.
+When the Broadcast field is 1 then one or more TWT parameter sets are contained in the TWT element where the TWT parameter set is the set of subfields that occur after the Control subfield; otherwise only one TWT parameter set is contained in the TWT element.
+S1G STAs always set the Broadcast bit to 0.

+TheWake TBTT Negotiation subfield indicates that the scheduled STA transmitting the TWT element is indicating a value for the next wake TBTT for a broadcast TWT in the Target Wake Time field and is indicating a value for a wake interval between Beacon frames in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields as described in 25.7.3.3 (Negotiation of wake TBTT and listen interval).
+TheWake TBTT Negotiation subfield is set to 0 in TWT elements transmitted by a responding STA and by a scheduling STA.

 Change Figure 9-577ay (Request Type field format) as follows (B4 from "Reserved" to "Trigger").